 Admission to the M.S. program in Data Science and Business Analytics is highly selective.
 We are looking for exceptional students with a strong interest in data sciences and business analytics, who have shown a high level of ability demonstrated by past performance on appropriate coursework and/or by workplace experience as well as standardized testing.
-All applicants are expected to have basic background in mathematics (at least one college-level course or equivalent knowledge in calculus, and probability/statistics) and computing (at least one college-level course or equivalent knowledge in computer programming using a high-level language like C, C++, Java, Python, R, FORTRAN, etc.), as well as a four-year bachelor's degree or equivalent.
+All applicants are expected to have basic background in mathematics (in particular probability and statistics) and computing (at least one college-level course or equivalent knowledge in computer programming using a high-level language like C, C++, Java, Python, R, FORTRAN, etc.), as well as a four-year bachelor's degree or equivalent.
 Applicants must submit either GRE or GMAT scores, a professional resume, a personal statement, and contact information for three people who will submit letters of recommendation.
 English Language Proficiency passing test scores (See Graduate School Minimum Test Scores) are also required for international applicants.

 Applicants who do not have sufficient background in mathematics and computing may still be admitted, with the expectation that they either learn the necessary background material on their own before arriving, or take one or more preparatory courses from Wayne State University such as:

 Only students with a four-year bachelor's degree in Computer Science (or a closely related program) are eligible for admission into the Compuatational Engineering track (listed as "Data Science & engineering" track on the application website) of this M.S. program.
 Exceptions maybe made under special circumstances, if the applicant can demonstrate equivalent knowledge.